Quantifying Hallucinations in Language Language Models on Medical Textbooks: Background

 Performance results on the first to third iterations of benchmarks do not reliably translate into safe clinical behaviour, as a systematic review from Gong et al. of 39 medical LLM benchmarks quantified a large knowledge practice performance gap, wherein high scores on knowledge-based examinations failed to carry over to effective knowledge on clinical information and safety-focused assessments \cite{Gong2025-fo}.
-Gong et. al. argue that examination-style results can mislead regulators and health systems when used as proxies for clinical readiness, and the systematic review emphasised practice-oriented validation with robust human oversight rather than autonomous deployment \cite{Gong2025-fo}.
-Newer evaluation efforts push toward more realistic interaction and more explicit safety criteria as benchmarks, such as HealthBench, which introduced multi-turn conversations scored with physician-authored, conversation-specific rubrics that cover multiple health contexts and behavioural dimensions, enabling open-ended evaluation that extends beyond multiple-choice accuracy \cite{arora_healthbench_nd}.
+Newer evaluation efforts push toward more realistic interaction and more explicit safety criteria as benchmarks, such as HealthBench, which scores multi-turn conversations using physician-authored rubrics across multiple health contexts \cite{Arora2025-qg}.
 LINS complemented benchmarking with evidence-traceable question answering and blinded evaluations that asked clinicians and lay users to judge usefulness in realistic scenarios, reflecting a broader shift toward credibility and human-centred outcomes \cite{Wang2025-to}.
-Though evaluation protocols are now seeking to emphasise reference-based checks that align outputs with authoritative knowledge bases, clinical guidelines, or retrieved documents, while acknowledging grey areas where correct statements lack an explicit supporting passage and require expert adjudication \cite{wang-etal-2025-trustworthy,zhu-etal-2025-trust} Kim et al. highlight the practical limitations of these evaluation protocols since clinician verification is expensive, medical evidence evolves, and routine cross-checking of long answers can remain slow and still miss subtle errors \cite{Kim2025-iw,Schwartz2024-yc}.
-Automatic dataset generation has emerged as a practical response to the high cost and slow pace of creating QA benchmark data by hand.
-RealMedQA is an example of automatic dataset generation wherein clinicians accepted 19\% of the 1200 generated QA pairs, rejecting generated QA pairs for issues pertaining to whether the QA pair was plausible or the answer to the question generated was effective\cite{Kell2024}.
-With three rounds of expert review used for the generation of each QA pair and per-item generation cost at approximately \$9, RealMedQA demonstrates that large‐scale manual curation is prohibitive \cite{Kell2024}.
-To widen coverage without expanding the cost required for generation, recent pipelines prompt large language models to draft questions directly from domain sources, then keep only those that pass basic checks.
-TechQA from Yuen et al.is a fully automated QA generation system that was able to convert 50k documents into synthetic pairs at low cost, and similarly, the pipeline used by Li and Cole enabled the transformation of tens of thousands of chemistry database records into extractive QA pairs at low cost \cite{Yuen2025-wh,Li2025-gt}.
-However, generating data automatically does not guarantee that a generated QA pair is of high quality, and cost-effective pipelines address only obvious problems (e.g., code that will not run, answers missing from the source, broken formatting, etc.), leaving factual mistakes to remain present within the final dataset/benchmark if no expert oversight is used during the generation process. \cite{harsha-etal-2025-synthetic,Yuen2025-wh}.
-Choenni et al. illustrate how hallucinations still slip through the fully automated generation pipelines and advocate repeated generation as a stopgap rather than proof of correctness \cite{10366424}.
-RealMedQA’s low acceptance rate confirms that expert review, not text generation or automated processes, currently drives effort and generation cost for automatic dataset generation \cite{Kell2024}, and as synthetic benchmarks and corpora grow, unverified errors risk spreading hallucinations, undermining benchmarks that have been generated via automatic processes.
+Kim et al. highlight the practical limitations of these evaluation protocols since clinician verification is expensive, medical evidence evolves, and routine cross-checking of long answers can remain slow and still miss subtle errors \cite{Kim2025-iw,Schwartz2024-yc}.